seufelipe/seufelipe.github.io/_projects/2022-01-08-clubforce.md

   - clubforce01.png
 ---

-Clubforce is a sports club management platform for memberships, fundraising, communications and promotion.
+Clubforce is a sports club management platform.
+They provide memberships, fundraising, communications and promotion tools for over 2000 clubs across 35 countries.
 They are a market leader, with over 10 years history.
 Built for volunteers, by volunteers.

 I joined the company as First Designer, to work on the next generation of the platform: Clubforce Modernisation (or simply "CM").
 During my time there, I was involved on Everything Design: from collaborating with managers on user stories and backlog refinement, to building and presenting prototypes to different stakeholders, to developer hand-off.